delvtech/agent0/lib/agent0/README.md

 2. Copy (or edit) one of the template scripts found in `lib/agent0/examples`:

-    - `hyperdrive_bots.py` for an example running existing policies.
+    - `hyperdrive_agents.py` for an example running existing policies.
-    - `example_bot.py` for an example of writing and running a custom bot.
+    - `example_agent.py` for an example of writing and running a custom agent.

-   This will be the main script to run your bot.
+   This will be the main script to run your agent.

-3. Set `DEVLEOP=True` flag to automatically fund your bots, or set `DEVELOP=False` and go to step 3 to fund your bots from your own wallet key.
+3. Set `DEVLEOP=True` flag to automatically fund your agents, or set `DEVELOP=False` and go to step 3 to fund your agents from your own wallet key.

-## [optional] Step 3: Fund your bots (if you wish to fund the bots from your own wallet key):
+## [optional] Step 3: Fund your agents (if you wish to fund the agents from your own wallet key):

 1. Run the script once to generate the `ENV_FILE` as defined in the script.
-For example, the script will generate `example_bots.account.env`
+For example, the script will generate `example_agents.account.env`

     >**💡NOTE:**
-    >This will generate new environment variables for the bots and write them to the specified `ENV_FILE`.
+    >This will generate new environment variables for the agents and write them to the specified `ENV_FILE`.
     >The new variables are private keys as well as Base and Eth budgets for all of the agents you specified in your config.
     >This is what your `.env` file might look like after:
     >